See how much you'll save by switching over to :Different.Learn how

 After these experiences, the only thing property owners want to know is that their property manager will be easy to reach, and give their property their full attention.

 There's a reason why the property management industry's average NPS score is as low as an abysmal -35.
-The traditional property manager has always used the "one single property manager" approach, and it's been very profitable, but not a good experience for the customer.
+The traditional property manager has typically always used the "one single property manager" approach and its not a good experience for the customer.
 Here's why:

 - In the traditional property management model, one property manager would typically have to manage around 150 properties on their own.
 They're simply spread too thin, and so they can't give your rental proper attention.